 Annie Mohaupt, Owner, Mohop Shoes

 "Our experience so far with IIT has been great.
-Donna Rockin has been in consistent contact with us about opportunities for our business.
-She seems committed to helping us reach our sales and production goals.
-She has been pleasant and full of ideas, and even went out of her way to come visit us at our workshop.
-We really appreciate her efforts to assist us, and we are looking forward to working with her further in the future."
+They have been in consistent contact with us about opportunities for our business.
+They seem committed to helping us reach our sales and production goals.
+They have been pleasant and full of ideas, and even went out of their way to come visit us at our workshop.
+We really appreciate their efforts to assist us, and we are looking forward to working with them further in the future."

 Annie Warshaw, Co-Founder and CEO, Smarty Pants Yoga

 “The Knapp Entrepreneurship Center has been a tremendous help as we begin to scale Smarty Pants Yoga.
-Donna Rockin is attentive, resourceful, and incredibly kind.
 I explained our business growth model and was immediately provided a number of opportunities to meet investors and tools to effectively plan our finances.
 Chicago's entrepreneurial community will flourish because of the services the Knapp Entrepreneurship Center provides.”